intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 While analyzing ISearchRoot::put_RootURL and ISearchRoot::get_RootURL, we figured out that the object's shared variable (CSearchRoot + 0x14) is actually referenced.

 The put_RootURL function wrote a user-specified RootURL in the memory of CSearchRoot+0x14.
 And get_RootURL function read the memory value located in CSearchRoot+0x14.
-At the point of patching, it appeared that the problem was caused by this shared variable.
+At the point of patching, it appeared that the vulnerability was caused by this shared variable.

 ![image](https://user-images.githubusercontent.com/11327974/77665342-de2c3880-6fc2-11ea-90a8-1021135102e2.png)